 The Tagert Hut received more visitation under the care of John Holden in the 1960s.
 Holden founded the Colorado Rocky Mountain School in Carbondale and spearheaded, along with Fred Braun and Stuart Mace, the fund-raising and building of three huts above Ashcroft: the Lindley Hut in 1958, the renovated Tagert Hut in 1960, and the Markley Hut in 1964.

 The Green-Wilson Hut was built next door to the Tagert, nearly 100 years later.
-It is named for Lu Lynn Green Wilson, who lived in Aspen in the 70’s and worked at Aspen Valley Hospital as a lab tech prior to her untimely death from cancer.
+It is named for Lu Lynn Green Wilson, who lived in Aspen in the 70's.
+Lu Lynn was a Laboratory Technologist who managed the Aspen Valley Hospital laboratory her untimely death from cancer.

 Both Tagert and Green-Wilson were renovated in 1999 into cozy shelters beneath the awesome escarpments above.
 While they are in close proximity, they are far enough apart to ensure privacy for separate ski parties who brave an avalanche gauntlet to reach them from the Ashcroft trailhead six miles away.